dijasila/Atomic-Simulation-Recipees/README.md

 Skeleton of recipes
 -------------------
-A recipe contains some specific functionality implemented in seperate functions:
+A recipe contains some specific functionality implemented in separate functions:

 ```python
 from asr.utils import update_defaults